csc-training/GenieWebApp.jl/docs/src/openshift/container.md

 # Creating a Container for the Application
 ## Installing a Container Engine
 We will use the [Podman](https://podman.io/) container engine for building and running containers.
-We should begin by [installing Podman](https://podman.io/getting-started/installation).
-However, we recommend using Podman instead of Docker because Podman is daemonless, making it easier to install and run.
-Although, we can use the Docker's documentation as [reference for Dockerfile](https://docs.docker.com/engine/reference/builder/).
+We should begin by [installing Podman](https://podman.io/getting-started/installation) by following the instructions on their website.
+We recommend using Podman instead of Docker because Podman does not have a daemon, making it easier to install and run.
+However, we can use the Docker's documentation as [reference for Dockerfile](https://docs.docker.com/engine/reference/builder/) because it is more comprehensive than Podman's documentation.

 ## Ignoring Files from the Container